dazsmith123/mihalismmh/README.md

 </ul>

 <p>Today, 08-06-2019 I have started working on Mihalism.
 Let's make this the script it once was again.
 If you would like more information about the status / completion of this fork, please contact me at my personal email address dsmith[at]dazsmith.net</p>

+<p>UPDATE 09-06-2019: I have already rewritten nearly 75% of database queries (PDO based), which means that Mihalism is now supporting PHP7 to a certain extent.
+Stay tuned. ;)</p>